r3ynD/r3ynD/README.md

 <h3>Projects:</h3>

-- Online School website with a working database (PHP + SQL) of registration and authorization
+- Online <a href="https://github.com/r3ynD/My-HTML-site-with-PHP-SQL">School website</a> with a working database (PHP + SQL) of registration and authorization

-- Self-resume website made with "Nicepage" website builder
+- <a href="https://github.com/r3ynD/r3ynD_Self-Resume-Nicepage">Self-resume website</a> made with "Nicepage" website builder

 - Simpe Unity scene with using C# scripts

-- Blender 3D model of my phone
+- Blender 3D <a href="https://github.com/r3ynD/Blender-Phone-and-cabel">model of my phone</a>

 In conclusion, I am a hardworking and motivated developer eager to learn new technologies and improve my skills continuously.